antrea-io/antrea/docs/multicluster/getting-started.md

 clusters can only communicate with Pods in their own namespaces).
 For more information regarding Antrea ClusterNetworkPolicy (ACNP), refer to [this document](../antrea-network-policy.md).

-To achieve such ACNP copy-span replication across clusters, admins can, in the acting leader cluster of a Multi-cluster deployment, create a ResourceExport of kind `AntreaClusterNetworkPolicy` which contains the ClusterNetworkPolicy spec they wish to be replicated.
+To achieve such ACNP replication across clusters, admins can, in the acting leader cluster of a Multi-cluster deployment, create a ResourceExport of kind `AntreaClusterNetworkPolicy` which contains the ClusterNetworkPolicy spec they wish to be replicated.
 The ResourceExport should be created in the Namespace which implements the  Common Area of the ClusterSet.
 In future releases, some additional tooling may become available to automate the creation of such ResourceExport and make ACNP replication easier.